Clianthus puniceus: Generative characteristics

+The axillary, pendent, racemose inflorescence bears red, white, cream, or pink, 6–8 cm long flowers that resemble beaks of the Kākā.
+The calyx is 5-toothed.
+The corolla consists of an upright petal, two lateral wing petals, and a downward keel petal.
+Clianthus puniceus are perfect flowers with a superior ovary and 10 stamens.
+The smooth, pendent, coriaceous, 5–9 cm long, and 0.8–2.2 cm wide fruits are formed from a single carpel and have three distinctive tissue layers: the endocarp, mesocarp, and exocarp.
+The fruit has a distinctive, very thick, up to 36-layered mesocarp and distinctive, 0.86 mm long fibres that are aligned with the longitudinal axis of the fruit.

+Cytology

+The chromosome count is 2n = 32.

+Taxonomy

+It was first described as Donia punicea by George Don in 1832.
+It was moved to the genus Clianthus as Clianthus puniceus by John Lindley in 1835 based on previous work by Daniel Solander.

+Etymology

-The Latin specific epithet puniceus refers to the reddish-purple colour of the flowers.
+The specific epithet puniceus refers to the reddish-purple colour of the flowers.

 Reproduction

-Clianthus puniceus are perfect flowers with a superior ovary and 10 stamens.
 It usually flowers from spring through to early summer, but can flower twice a year or even year round, and the amount of flowering vary each year.

 The species has a cuticle that covers its stigma from early bud until flower for protection, and inhibits pollination when intact.
 Pollination can only occur with the rupture of the cuticle, which occurs naturally at flower senescence.
 However, it does rupture frequently prior to senescence.
 The cuticle is beneficial as it protects against as self-pollination and increases the changes of cross- pollination.
 However, even though a cross-pollination system is present, the observed small gene pool suggests that self-pollination occurs most often and is prevalent.
 This inbreeding could cause issues regarding localized bottlenecks as it's occurring in small populations.

 When the time comes for self-pollination, the anthers dehisce, and the pollen naturally moves towards the stigma at the top of the keel.
 This gravitation is due to the pendulous nature of the flower.

 It has been found that C. puniceus is mainly bird-pollinated.
 Even though the flowers don't have much scent for attraction, they contain nectar which attracts many birds such as tūī, korimako, and kākā.